MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_03_deploy_container_images_azure_kubernetes_service.md

 + **Exercise 3: Deploy container images to Azure Kubernetes Service.**
 + Exercise 4: Review the deployment and deprovision all resources.

-In this exercise you deploy container images to Azure Kubernetes Service.
+In this lab you deploy container images to Azure Kubernetes Service.

 ## Exercise 3: Deploy container images to AKS
 In this exercise, you will deploy two container images you created earlier in this lab to the AKS cluster.